 Humor clears the path for moral messages to come through.
 We need to live our lives more fully while we can.
 We can’t be dead to ourselves and the world.
 We need to acknowledge the good in our lives.
 We’d all like to go down fighting, but if humans are up against something we can’t fight, maybe we should enjoy life while it lasts.

-In the 90’s, apocalyptic movies were ensemble pieces that jumped from one storyline to the next in order to get the scale of the event.
+In the 90’s, apocalyptic movies were ensemble pieces that jumped from one storyline to the next in order to focus on the scale of the event.
 Today, the stories are stripped down into more personal accounts.
-Supporting characters come and go, dishing out information from their points of view, but the story itself is concentrated to one person, one family, one group.
+These stories now tend to concentrate on one person, one family, one group.

 Filmmakers opt for more of a character study that follows someone with a haunted past, someone who questions why they have lived when so many others have died, sometimes with the intention of saving the main character.

 What are your favorite apocalyptic movies?
-Leave your answers in the comments below!
+Take my poll, and leave your answers in the comments below!